infosupport/rust-workshop/cli/step-by-step-5.md

     };
    ```
    The `response` variable is of type `Result<Response, Error>`.
-   From an HTTP point of view, every call that gets a response is a `Ok`, no matter what the response was: a `404 NOT FOUND` is just as good as a `200 OK`.
+   From an HTTP point of view, every call that gets a response is an `Ok,` no matter what the response was: a `404 NOT FOUND` is just as good as a `200 OK`.
    The `error_for_status` method changes this and turns all responses with status code between 400 and 599 in an `Error`.
    We can then match against the outcome of that:
-   1. The `Ok(body)` arm of the match runs when the result of `error_for_status` is (still) an `Ok` value, and creates a local variable `body` with the actual response.
+   1. The `Ok(body)` arm of the match runs when the result of `error_for_status` is (still) an `Ok` value and creates a local variable `body` with the actual response.
    The `json::<PagedResult<Task>>()` call uses the Serde crate and our `Deserialize` macro to parse the response body into instances of the `PagedResult` and `Task` structs.
-   2. The `Err(error)` arm will run when the result of `error_for_status` is an `Err` struct, and makes its inner error available in the `error` variable.
+   2. The `Err(error)` arm will run when the result of `error_for_status` is an `Err` struct and makes its inner error available in the `error` variable.
-   We use it to print a few things - the `unwrap()` invocations are there because not all Reqwest errors will have an HTTP status code, and because you could chose to remove the URL from an error if you suspect it to contain sensitive information.
+   We use it to print a few things - the `unwrap()` invocations are there because not all Reqwest errors will have an HTTP status code and because you could choose to remove the URL from an error if you suspect it to contain sensitive information.

    Note also how the last statements inside each arm do not end with a semicolon!
    This automatically makes those expressions the return value of that arm.
-   Since the `match` is exhaustive (it has to be, the Rust compiler will print an error if it isn't), we can use the same trick for the `match` itself - no semicolon or return and it automatically becomes the return value for this function.
+   Since the `match` is exhaustive (it has to be; the Rust compiler will print an error if it isn't), we can use the same trick for the `match` itself - no semicolon or return, and it automatically becomes the return value for this function.

-5. Finally, change the **main.rs** file to use this new REST API client and print something useful from the information that we retrieve with it.
+5. Finally, change the **main.rs** file to use this new REST API client and print useful information from the information we retrieve with it.
    First, inside **main.rs**, add `mod api;` to the top of the file.
    Replace the last lines of the `main` function with this:
    ```rs